2010 Dodge Viper Interior

 - "The standard ACR is 40 pounds lighter than the regular Viper coupe.
 An optional "Hard Core" pack saves an extra 40 pounds through the removal of the audio system, underhood silencer pad, trunk carpet, and tire inflator.
 The radio is replaced by a lightweight cover that can be configured to mount the lap timer that comes with the package.
 Hard-core, indeed." -- Motor Trend

 The Viper coupe provides 14.7 cubic-feet of cargo space -- which is the largest amount in is class.
 Critics, however, complain that it lacks adequate in-cabin storage.
-Super luxury sports car shoppers in need of practical cargo room should also check out the Mercedes-Benz CL.
+Shoppers in need of practical cargo room should also check out the Mercedes-Benz CL.

 - "On the practical side, the coupe has about 14.7 cubic feet of cargo room (the roadster has 8.4 cubic feet).
 Impracticalities include a lack of cupholders, no truck release in the cabin and no cruise control." -- Cars.com